ethereum-optimism/design-docs/protocol/messaging/entrypoints.md

 Therefore, the processing message function in the `Entrypoint` context will validate and consume two messages: the regular `SentMessage` event and the `EntrypointContext` event.

 An alternative design could be to enshrine the `entrypointContext` as a `bytes` field from within the `SentMessage` event.
-We discuss this approach in the [Appendix](#enshrined-entrypointcontext).
+We discuss this approach in [Future Considerations](#enshrined-entrypointcontext).

 Notice that, in the intuition example, the `SwapperEntrypoint` is used as both pre and post-hook for the message relay.
 The `EntrypointContext` is used here in the post-action, but it would be needed beforehand in other cases (like batching).